Seattle Infant Death Lawyer

 Through a wrongful death lawsuit, you can claim certain damages to receive compensation based on the circumstances of your case.
 Your attorney can help you determine what damages you can claim and help you calculate them.
 Examples of damages in infant death claims include medical expenses, burial and funeral costs, physical pain and suffering, and emotional distress.

-If you need an attorney for your infant death case due to medical malpractice, contact Washington Injury Law today.
+If you need a Seattle wrongful death attorney for your infant death case due to medical malpractice, contact Washington Injury Law today.
 We offer free consultations to discuss your legal options at our Seattle offices.